AntonioMR/GettingAndCleaningDataCourseProject/README.md

     + *features_info.txt*
     + *README.txt*

-More information about the raw data can be obtained in the CodeBook file.
+More information about the raw data can be obtained in the [CodeBook](https://github.com/AntonioMR/GettingAndCleaningDataCourseProject/blob/master/CodeBook.md#the-raw-data).

 ## Desired Datasets
 The R script is expected to create two dataset combining the data stored in the different raw data files.